See which investor and investment round types you can find on the platform

 DEBT: it is defined as money borrowed by one party to another, with the arrangement to be paid back at a later date, usually with interest.
 Startups & Scaleups choose to opt for this option as it might be cheaper than issuing stock in certain industries (real estate, manufacturing, for example).

 LENDING CAPITAL: working capital for platforms providing lendings and mortgages.
-These startups require a wide amount of working capital to lend which is often provided by banking partners (example: LendInvest, Duologi).
+These startups require a wide amount of working capital to lend which is often provided by banking partners (ex: LendInvest, Duologi)

-PRIVATE PLACEMENT: added when the private placement type is explicitly mentioned and the company is public.
+PRIVATE PLACEMENT: add when the private placement type is explicitly mentioned and the company is public.
 This round type is more common in the US.
 It has a specific meaning, and is never public money: a publicly listed company sells shares privately (not via stock market) to hand-picked individuals (usually family offices, individuals, institutional investors, not government).
-Private placements are almost always present in the case of SPACs IPOs (here's an example).

 SPAC IPO: this round represents the merger between the SPAC vehicle and the company going public and the company public listing.
 It is therefore implemented as an IPO but with “investor” the SPAC company.
 (Example).